MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsCallingLineIdentity.md

 ```

 ### -Identity
 The Identity of the user to whom the policy is being assigned.
-User Identities can be specified using one of the following formats: 1) the user's
+User Identities can be specified using the user's SIP address, the user's user principal name (UPN) or,
-SIP address; 2) the user's user principal name (UPN); or, 3) the user's ObjectId/Identity.
+the user's ObjectId/Identity.

 ```yaml
 Type: String